Verdify Book a Fit Call

 It is a useful proof environment because the outside world changes and bad tactics become visible.

-The greenhouse makes action boundaries concrete: planning can be useful while control remains deterministic.
+The greenhouse makes action limits concrete: planning can be useful while control remains deterministic.

 Direct actuation without validation can harm crops, equipment, or safety margins.